ahrbilzakaria/Document_Text_Enhancing/README.md

-# Real-ESRGAN Image Upscaler

-This script uses **Real-ESRGAN** to upscale images, with options for denoising, specifying the output directory, and setting the upscaling factor.
-It is designed for document images but can be adapted for other types of images.
+# 📄Document Text Enhancing Pipeline

+This project enhances document images using a pipeline of image processing techniques: **Real-ESRGAN** for upscaling, **CLAHE** (Contrast Limited Adaptive Histogram Equalization) for contrast enhancement, and **adaptive unsharp masking** for sharpening.

 ---

 ## Features

-- Upscale images by a factor of 2, 4, or other values (via `--outscale`).
+- **Upscale** images using Real-ESRGAN by a factor of 2, 4, or other values (via `--outscale`).
+- **Enhance contrast** using CLAHE for improved readability of documents.
+- **Apply adaptive sharpening** to fine-tune image details after upscaling and contrast enhancement.
 - Control noise reduction strength with `--denoise_strength` (from 0 to 1).
 - Specify input and output directories.
-- Save results in a custom output folder.
+- Save results in dedicated output folders for each processing step.

 ---